rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/log4shell_scanner.md

 File containing headers to check, one per line.
 Lines starting with `#` will be treated as comments.

 ### URIS_FILE
-File contianing additional URIs to check, one per line.
+File containing additional URIs to check, one per line.
 These values will be appended to the `TARGETURI` option.
 Lines starting with `#` will be treated as comments.
+Lines may also contain the string `${jndi:uri}` which will be used as the injection point.
+This enables query parameters to be included in the request which are required for certain applicaitons.

 ### TIMEOUT
 Time to wait to receive LDAP connections.